article / Global politics

 Cross-border Sanctions: A "Tough Act" Targeting Pro-Russian Commentators in Switzerland

-On the same day as the announcement of the formation of a multinational force to aid Ukraine, the European Union imposed comprehensive sanctions on former Swiss Colonel and military analyst Jacques Baud, citing "undermining Ukraine's security and stability."
-The reason for the sanctions is that Baud had made pro-Russian remarks on programs such as Fox News, stating that Ukraine should not send its troops to "die" in places like Bakhmut and Soledar, and predicting that Ukraine would eventually fail.
+On the same day as the announcement of the formation of a multinational force to aid Ukraine, the European Union imposed comprehensive sanctions on former Swiss colonel and military analyst Jacques Baud, citing his role in undermining Ukraine's security and stability.
+The sanctions were justified by Baud's pro-Russian remarks in programs such as Fox News, where he argued that Ukraine should not send its troops to die in places like Bakhmut and Soledar, and predicted that Ukraine would eventually face defeat.

 V. Conclusion: The Structural Dilemmas and Future Challenges of the European Union